Official RimStone blog

 Better formatting of database error reporting, and better error message reporting for database queries errors. ...

-- Golf-3.2.0-released (2025-09-02) (read full article)
+- RimStone-3.2.0-released (2025-09-02) (read full article)

-- Golf-3.1.34-released (2025-08-26) (read full article)
+- RimStone-3.1.34-released (2025-08-26) (read full article)

-Fixed bug with the making of a Golf application; an application may need to be rebuilt in some cases.
+Fixed bug with the making of a RimStone application; an application may need to be rebuilt in some cases.
 With this fix, once made, an application does not need to be rebuilt if the source code (or other dependencies) did't change.

 For a Debian based system, updating of repository is now performed prior to toolkit library installation; in some cases it may fail without the update. ...

-- Golf-3.1.22-released (2025-08-23) (read full article)
+- RimStone-3.1.22-released (2025-08-23) (read full article)

 Added debian folder, rpm spec file and PKGBUILD file for various distro's package builds (see install-package).

-- Golf-3.1.0-released (2025-08-19) (read full article)
+- RimStone-3.1.0-released (2025-08-19) (read full article)

 Performance improvements in building application.